FormalIngenieroniel/RepresentatioHorarum/README.md

 ## 🔬 Experimental Results

-The system has been evaluated across multiple datasets with 2 and 3 glosses:
+The system has been evaluated across multiple datasets with 2 and 3 glosses where each experiment includes:

-WLASL Experiments: 2-label to full dataset classification

-ISL Dataset Tests: Irish Sign Language recognition performance

-SLOVO Evaluations: Slovenian Sign Language processing accuracy

-Cross-dataset Analysis: Generalization across different signing styles

-Each experiment includes:

-Training progression analysis
+- Training progression analysis with a graph for each loss

-Temporal sensitivity evaluation
+- Temporal sensitivity evaluation with Cosine and L2 distances

-Confusion matrix generation

-Performance comparison tables
+- Performance comparison tables and bar graphs between training and validation values

-📈 Future Enhancements

-🔄 Real-time Processing: Optimized inference for live sign language recognition

-🌐 Multi-language Support: Extended dataset compatibility

-📱 Mobile Deployment: Lightweight model variants for mobile devices

-🎯 Fine-tuning Capabilities: Domain-specific adaptation mechanisms

-📊 Advanced Analytics: Detailed performance breakdown and error analysis

-📖 Usage Examples

-Dataset Preparation

-python
-copy
-download
-# Load and preprocess datasets
-from cslr_preprocessing import DataProcessor

-processor = DataProcessor()
-processed_data = processor.prepare_dataset('WLASL', num_variants=5)

-Model Training

-python
-copy
-download
-# Initialize and train the CSLR model
-from cslr_model import CSLRAutoencoder

-model = CSLRAutoencoder(input_shape=(7, 120, 160, 1))
-model.train(processed_data, epochs=100)

-Inference

-python
-copy
-download
-# Predict gloss labels for new sequences
-predictions = model.predict(video_sequence)
-gloss_labels = processor.decode_predictions(predictions)

 ---